3mrsh/DemoPythonBlockchain/readme.md

 We haven't implemented Transaction Fees; a miner only receives the CB amount.
 In that vain, there is also only an arbitrary method for selecting pending transactions to include in a block.

+We currently 'subtract' someone's funds immediately; whereas in reality, a UTXO is not 'used' until the transaction is in a block, added to the Blockchain.
+If we want to implement that stall, we need to also ensure we either avoid selecting the same UTXOs (as then the transactions would be cancelled) or co-ordinate them so one uses the 'change' of the other.

+We have made the conscious decision to allow each Node to store (in its instance of the blockchain's nodes class), a Reference to each of its fellow nodes.
+That means that the singleton instance of each node can be accessed by each other node.
+The alternative would have been to pass in a copy of each Node, thereby preventing nodes from interfering with each other and more accurately capturing the Blockchain security protocls.
+But, given the large memory footprint that would be needed to copy each Node (and with that, their copies of the Blockchain  [which may well result in an infinite loop] ), we decide against that.
+A future iteration could build this chain with a simplified NeighborNode class that merely holds the address of each nodes, and, somehow, the ability to access the Nodes via the NotifyNodes() method on them only.
+For this demo, we just assume users would not call malicious functions.

 #Resources:
     Encryption implemented acc. to : https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses